 ColorWheelcontrol will no longer incorrectly set the colour to the closest matching point on the wheel itself.
 However, starting to select a colour within the wheel and then moving outside the bounds will continue to select the closest match as usual.

-- Fixed a crash that occurred when creating controls that inherited from
+- Fixed a crash that occurred when creating controls that

 - When the